 - oral steroids, such as prednisolone or prednisone

 Light therapy is often used to treat severe eczema that doesn’t respond to creams.
-This involves a machine that exposes your skin to ultraviolet light.
+This involves a machine that exposes your skin to ultraviolet (UV) light.

 Those in clinical trials for this medication experienced reduced itching.
 Nemolizumab must undergo more clinical trials before the FDA can approve it for people with severe eczema.

 Severe eczema can impact your quality of life.
 If the itching, burning, and discomfort has made your eczema unbearable, it’s time to contact your dermatologist.
-Many medications and therapies are available that can reduce or stop your most severe symptoms.
+Many medications and therapies are available that can reduce or stop severe symptoms.